WildernessLabs/Documentation/docs/Meadow/Meadow.OS/SQLite/index.md

 ![SQLite Logo - A feather with the logotype "SQLIte".](SQLite370.svg)

-[SQLite](https://www.sqlite.org/) is a portable, fast, ultra-lightweight and full-featured databse engine and format.
+[SQLite](https://www.sqlite.org/) is a portable, fast, ultra-lightweight and full-featured database engine and format.
 And it's built into Meadow.OS as a first-class feature.

 ## Using SQLite with SQLite.NET